Builtable/Builtable.io/_posts/workshops/2018-05-05-mold-making-casting.markdown

 price: "3000"
 categories: workshops
 imageUrl: /assets/images/workshops/mold-making.jpg
-imageUrlAlt: chocolate mold workshop
+imageUrlAlt: Avenger's infinity war gaunlet.
 ---

+Still can't get over with Avenger's Infinity War?
 We would like to invite you to embark on the journey of "cloning" your own infinity gauntlet.
 This is a Sculpt in clay workshop!
 Use molds to create objects in plaster of paris & resin.
 Get the chance to produce your own novelty toy for personal use or starting your own toy business.

 <strong>PROGRAM: </strong>